 Here's 10 simple steps to develop the world’s most sought after skill.

-LinkedIn Learning recently posted a feature outlining the skills that companies need most in 2019.
+LinkedIn Learning recently posted a feature outlining the skills that companies need most.
 The results were based on a rigorous analysis of the 50,000 professional skills used in 30 million companies.
 Right at the top of the list of skills most valued in today’s workplace was creativity - with economic trends suggesting that this particular skill will be even more important in the years ahead.
 LinkedIn Learning went on to conclude that as process driven jobs become less relevant in the world of work, learning how to think more creatively will consistently deliver the greatest long term benefit to any employee regardless of their role or position.

 Raise your hand if you consider yourself to be really creative